It can be a bit hit and miss trying to choose the best base layer for men. Have a read through our guide and check out our range of recommendations.

 - Not very warm when you stop exercising

-If you’re looking for an inexpensive base layer for intense hikes, where you’ll be creating a lot of body heat, then the Helly Hansen Lifa Thermal Base Layer could be the one for you.
+If you’re looking for an inexpensive base layer for intense hikes, where you’ll be creating a lot of body heat, then the Helly Hansen Lifa Stripe could be the one for you.

 It is lightweight and dries extremely quickly, wicking sweat away from your skin immediately thanks to its polypropylene construction.

 Although the Lifa is quick drying and breathable, it is not very warm once you stop moving.
-It could make a decent base layer for milder seasons, however, if you are not expecting to be really active on the trails, your needs would probably be better served by another type of base layer.
+It could make a decent base layer for milder seasons, however, if you are not expecting to be really active on the trails, your needs would probably be better served by another option.

 Furthermore, the athletic cut of this garment makes it a little on the short side.
 The low-bulk cuffs and flat-lock stitching make the Lifa easy to layer, while the polypropylene fabric is comfortable against your skin.

-On the whole, the Lifa base layer is an inexpensive option that will not keep you very warm in cold winter weather, but it will dry quickly, wick away sweat and breathe.
+On the whole, the Lifa is an inexpensive option that will not keep you very warm in cold winter weather, but it will dry quickly, wick away sweat and breathe reasonably well.

-So, if your activity levels and climate fit in with these main qualities, then the Helly Hansen Lifa could be made for you.
-It is also covered by Helly Hansen’s limited lifetime warranty.
+So, if your activity levels and climate fit in with these main qualities, then the Helly Hansen Lifa Stripe could be made for you.

 What are Base Layers?